torvalds/linux/Documentation/admin-guide/wimax/wimax.rst

    control structures.
 This provides a set of callbacks that the WiMAX stack will call in order to implement control operations requested by the user.
-As well, the stack provides API functions that the driver calls to notify about changes of state in the device.
+As well, the stack provides API functions that the driver calls to yestify about changes of state in the device.

    The stack exports the API calls needed to control the device to user space using generic netlink as a marshalling mechanism.
 You can access